-The Series 2005-5 Structured Asset Investment Loan Trust Mortgage Pass-Through Certificates will consist of the Class A1, Class A2, Class A3, Class A4, Class A5, Class A6, Class A7, Class A8, Class A9, Class M1, Class M2, Class M3, Class M4, Class M5, Class M6, Class M7, Class M8, Class M9, Class B, Class P, Class X and Class R Certificates.
-The Certificates represent beneficial ownership interests in the Trust Fund, the assets of which consist primarily of (1) four pools of conventional, adjustable and fixed rate, fully amortizing and balloon, first and second lien residential Mortgage Loans, (2) such assets as from time to time are deposited in respect of the Mortgage Loans in the Servicing Accounts, the Collection Account, the Securities Administration Account and the Certificate Account, (3) property acquired by foreclosure of Mortgage Loans or deed in lieu of foreclosure, (4) primary mortgage insurance and other insurance policies covering certain of the Mortgage Loans or the related Mortgaged Properties, (5) the rights of the Depositor under the Sale and Assignment Agreement, as described under "The Trust Agreement-Assignment of Mortgage Loans," (6) the Basis Risk Reserve Fund, as described under "-Distributions of Interest-Basis Risk Shortfalls," (7) solely for the benefit of the Class A8 and Class A9 Certificates, the Certificate Insurance Policies described under "The Certificate Insurance Policies," (8) amounts payable to the Trust Fund from the Supplemental Interest Trust, the primary asset of which will be the Swap Agreement described under "-Supplemental Interest Trust-Interest Rate Swap Agreement," and all proceeds thereof and (9) all proceeds of the foregoing assets.
+The Series 2005-6 Structured Asset Investment Loan Trust Mortgage Pass-Through Certificates will consist of the Class A1, Class A2, Class A3, Class A4, Class A5, Class A6, Class A7, Class A8, Class A9, Class M1, Class M2, Class M3, Class M4, Class M5, Class M6, Class M7, Class M8, Class M9, Class M10-A, Class M10-F, Class P, Class X and Class R Certificates.
+The Certificates represent beneficial ownership interests in the Trust Fund, the assets of which consist primarily of (1) four pools of conventional, adjustable and fixed rate, fully amortizing and balloon, first and second lien residential Mortgage Loans, (2) such assets as from time to time are deposited in respect of the Mortgage Loans in the Servicing Accounts, the Collection Account, the Securities Administration Account and the Certificate Account, (3) property acquired by foreclosure of Mortgage Loans or deed in lieu of foreclosure, (4) primary mortgage insurance and other insurance policies covering certain of the Mortgage Loans or the related Mortgaged Properties, (5) the rights of the Depositor under the Sale and Assignment Agreement, as described under "The Trust Agreement-Assignment of Mortgage Loans," (6) the Basis Risk Reserve Fund, as described under "-Distributions of Interest-Basis Risk Shortfalls" and (7) all proceeds of the foregoing.
+In addition, the Certificates will represent beneficial ownership interests in two separate trusts: (1) the Supplemental Interest Trust, the primary asset of which will be the Swap Agreement described under "-Supplemental Interest Trust-Interest Rate Swap Agreement," and all proceeds thereof and (2) the Final Maturity Reserve Trust, the primary asset of which will be such amounts deposited therein as described under "-The Final Maturity Reserve Trust" and all proceeds thereof.

 The Mortgage Loans to be included in the Trust Fund will consist of Fixed Rate Mortgage Loans and Adjustable Rate Mortgage Loans, as described under "Description of the Mortgage Pools."
 Pool 1 will consist only of those Mortgage Loans with original principal balances that do not exceed the applicable Fannie Mae maximum original loan amount limitations for one- to four-family residential Mortgaged Properties.
-Pool 2 and Pool 3 will consist only of those Mortgage Loans with original principal balances that do not exceed the applicable Freddie Mac maximum original loan amount limitations for one-to four-family residential Mortgaged Properties.
-Pool 4 will consist of Mortgage Loans with original principal balances that may be less than, equal to, or in excess of Fannie Mae or Freddie Mac loan amount limitations.
+Pool 2 will consist only of those Mortgage Loans with original principal balances that do not exceed the applicable Freddie Mac maximum original loan amount limitations for one-to four-family residential Mortgaged Properties.
+Pool 2 will consist of Mortgage Loans with original principal balances that do not exceed the applicable Freddie Mac maximum original loan amount limitations for one-to four-family residential Mortgaged Properties.
+Pool 3 and Pool 4 will consist of Mortgage Loans with original principal balances that may be less than, equal to, or in excess of Fannie Mae or Freddie Mac loan amount limitations.